What are criminal defenses in Minnesota?

 Some criminal defenses place an initial burden of production of evidence on the accused.
 And we call them affirmative defenses.

-Once the defense attorney offers evidence supporting an affirmative defense, the burden of proof then shifts.
-And the prosecutor must persuade the jury beyond all reasonable doubt — that the defense should not apply.
-An example of an affirmative defense is Self-Defense.
+But once the defense attorney offers evidence supporting an affirmative defense, the burden of proof then shifts.
+And the prosecutor must then persuade the jury beyond all reasonable doubt — that the defense should not apply.
+And one example of an affirmative defense is Self-Defense.

 Question?
 You can call Minneapolis Defense Lawyer Thomas Gallagher at 612 333-1500